vinay1109/Schibsted-Case-Study/README.md

 - **Monitoring**: freshness checks, row count anomaly detection, Slack alerts on failure
 - **Observability**: structured logging to log tables using cloudwatch logs

-The raw -> stage -> enrich -> curate pattern stays the same.
+The raw -> stage -> enrich -> curate pattern will stay the same.

+---

+## Monitoring Consideration

+One important metric to monitor would be **data freshness**.

+Example checks:

+- Has the pipeline run successfully today?
+- Did the number of carts processed change significantly?
+- Are new categories appearing unexpectedly?

+Which helps to ensure downstream consumers always receive reliable data.

 ---